danielu20101/Tron_Legacy-light_and_sound_memory_game/README.md

         I used stackoverflow, mdndocumentation, and youtube vidoes to complete the project.
 This youtuber below provided the resources and idea of the clock function: https://www.youtube.com/watch?v=_a4XCarxwr8, which I leveraged in my javascript code.
 Below are the stack overflow links which I used to configure the background images for each of the buttons.

+        This mdn documentation describes how to implement lives.
+Although I used querySelector to alter the css once a invalid selection condition is met in the javascript code, this documentation shows the general idea of how to use a variable to hold the lives.
+I used this idea slightly                   differently in my implementation.

         https://stackoverflow.com/questions/23001031/how-do-i-make-an-image-fit-inside-a-button-in-css
         https://stackoverflow.com/questions/67133137/error-xindex-is-undefined-in-slides-html-css-js
         https://stackoverflow.com/questions/71662554/cant-stop-the-audio-with-js